 EJES is a peer-reviewed journal and all the papers submitted undergo a single-blind peer-review process.
 The latter means that reviewers know the identity of the authors, but authors do not necessarily know the reviewer’s identity.

 However, in order to enhance transparency of the peer review process, EJES starting from 2019, as a pioneer among other journals, has introduced an “open review procedure”.

 The result of the “open review” initiative is to publicly announce the review report of the accepted paper, along with its full content.
 In this regard, author’s approval has a key role to play in the development of this process.

 Furthermore, we encourage the reviewers of the papers and the academic editors to reveal their names on the EJES evaluation form and approve that their names can be made available on the EJES`s website.

 Plagiarism is not acceptable in the EJES submissions and publications.
 After the submission, authors are requested to declare the originality of their work by properly citing, re-using, or copying previous publications.
 If plagiarism is detected during the peer review process, the manuscript would be rejected.
 If plagiarism is detected after publication, the publisher has the right to issue an erratum/corrigendum or retract of the paper.
-Moreover, the editorial office uses other similarity checkers to confirm the originality of submitted papers.
+The editorial office makes use of plagiarism checker software (AntiPlagiarism.NET) to confirm the originality of submitted papers.